- Suspect eggs might be linked to your seborrheic dermatitis? You’re not alone.

-Eggs Are a Common Food Allergen
+Eggs as a Common Food Allergen and Seborrheic Dermatitis

 http://www.hc-sc.gc.ca/fn-an/pubs/securit/2012-allergen_egg-oeuf/index-eng.php